Get exclusive member benefits & effect social change. Join Today

 Complications are more likely to develop in certain groups, such as:

 Your outlook will depend on the severity of the inflammation.
-In mild cases of encephalitis, the inflammation will likely disappear in a few days.
-However, severe cases may require weeks or months to get better.
+In mild cases of encephalitis, the inflammation will likely resolve in a few days.
+For people who have severe cases it may require weeks or months for them to get better.
 It can sometimes cause permanent brain damage or even death.

 People with encephalitis may also experience: